phenology/infrastructure/applications/README.md

 ## IDEs

 For code development it is handy to have an IDE for features such as auto-completion.
-For this project we have used two different IDEs from [JetBrains](https://www.jetbrains.com/), [pycharm](https://www.jetbrains.com/pycharm/) for python and [IntelliJ IDEA](https://www.jetbrains.com/idea/) for java and scala.
+For this project we have used two different IDEs from [JetBrains](https://www.jetbrains.com/):
+* [PyCharm](https://www.jetbrains.com/pycharm/) for python, more details at [ides/python](ides/python)
+* [IntelliJ IDEA](https://www.jetbrains.com/idea/) for java and scala, more details at [ides/scala](ides/scala)